Allows a 16×16 flag to be displayed in a post of page using a [flag] shortcode.

 Defintion of flags can be found at Wikipedia page ISO 3166-1 alpha-2: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2; the admin settings page lists all flags.

 Adding any png file to the plugins /images folder will make them available from the shortcode; this allows the replacement of the included flags with alternatives if required.

-Download from GitHub.
+Download the latest release from GitHub.